leapwork/jenkins/README.md

 # Installing
 - Use maven
 - Command: mvn package
-- Or simply install hpi-file from the "target" folder: Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin -> Choose that hpi-file -> Press Upload
+- Or simply install Leapwork.hpi file from the "Releases" section: Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin -> Choose that hpi-file -> Press Upload

-# Update 4.0.1
-- Added support for Leapwork version 2021.1 and newer
-- Uses new Leapwork v4 API, API v3 is not supported

 # Instruction
 1. Add Build "Leapwork" to your job from drop down.